Tejashree1924/Vehicle-Cut-In-Detection/README.md

 Designed the system to be easily adaptable for different types of vehicles and environments by retraining the model with custom datasets.
 Ensured that the solution can be scaled to handle different video resolutions and frame rates without significant loss of performance.

+The project leverages a combination of advanced machine learning models, robust computer vision libraries, and efficient data processing tools.
+The integration of these technologies ensures accurate vehicle detection, reliable tracking, and timely warning generation, making the system suitable for real-time applications such as advanced driver-assistance systems (ADAS) and autonomous driving technologies.
+The use of Python, PyTorch, YOLOv5, and OpenCV provides a powerful and flexible foundation for developing and enhancing vehicle detection and tracking systems.